DepED Logo

 DepED: Brand overview

-The Department of Education of the Philippines (DepED) has a long history that begins with the country’s colonial era.
-As the Bureau of Education, it was formally founded on January 21, 1901, during American colonial authority.
+The Department of Education of the Philippines (DepED) has a long history dating back to the country’s colonial era.
+The Bureau of Education was formally established on January 21, 1901, during the American colonial period.
 This organization was established to design and oversee the Philippines’ free public education system.

 When the Bureau of Education first started, its main goal was to open elementary schools nationwide.
 “Thomasites,” or American educators, were sent to the Philippines to instruct local English teachers and train new instructors.